cwendorf/dsitR/docs/Metrics.md

 Interpretation:

-- 1 → all agents are identical to their neighbors
+- When = 1 → all agents are identical to their neighbors
-- 0 → opinions are maximally different from neighbors
+- When = 0 → opinions are maximally different from neighbors

 Example: